 “Men and women of good will can work together to solve problems and make our county and local governments serve the public effectively.”

 During this unprecedented time of crisis for the world, Paula has continued her involvement with local organizations who are making a difference.
-She's helped senior citizens learn how to be safer during the COVID-19 pandemic, and she has worked with the McHenry County Community Foundation to deliver much-needed funding to local non-profits.
+She's helped senior citizens learn how to be safer during the COVID-19 pandemic, and she has worked with county government to deliver much-needed funding to local non-profits.

 There’s no substitute for grassroots support from people like you.
 Please consider making a campaign contribution to support Paula's re-election this November.
 She is looking forward to continuing to serve you in 2020 and beyond.